victoroalvarez/shell-aware/README.md

 xargs apt install -y < file-name.txt
 ```

+## Directories
+* home - Contains dotfiles & configurations.
+* packages-lists - List of packages for required for Debian Linux & other Linux distributions.
+* screenshots - Screenshots of the desktop environment.
+* shellscripts - Shellscripts meant to be linked into the $HOME/bin directory.

 ## Known Problems
 * A Clipboard manager program like Parcellite, its needed to improve functionality.
 * Bluetooth devices must be regularly removed and re-paired as new devices.

 ## Change Log
+* 2022-12-16 11:24 am AST.
+Add script to change volume and visualize change with [dunst](https://wiki.archlinux.org/title/Dunst) notifications.
 * 2022-12-14 07:25 am AST.
 Rename packages list files.
 Edit & improve README file.
 * 2022-12-14 12:18 pm AST.
 Organize current code and delete old code from i3 config file.
 * 2022-12-13 11:59 pm AST.
 Delete fedora/ directory from repository.